xeqi/pedantic/README.md

 # pedantic

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to check dependency graphs for common unexpected cases.

 ## Usage